-Clicking on the [?] button on the main screen or pressing the / Enter keys on the Chord Sheet opens the Feature Browser.
+Note: The Feature Browser has been updated with the new features.
 This dialog lists many features in Band-in-a-Box and allows you to browse them, find the feature by text filter, read descriptions about the feature, find how to launch the feature, access to the online information or video about the feature, and do more.
+You can open the dialog by pressing the I return keys on the Chord Sheet.